Adversarial Reinforcement Learning Framework for ESP Cheater Simulation: Conclusions and Future Works

 \section{Conclusions and Future Works}

 In this paper, we present the ESP simulation framework, which models ESP cheaters, non-cheaters, and cheat detectors with their adversarial relationships.
 Experimental results demonstrate that our framework can effectively simulate adaptive cheater behaviors that balance reward optimization and evade detection.
 We show that the fixed detector can be easily exploited by adaptive cheaters, emphasizing the need for continuously updated detection mechanisms.
-We further analyze that the cheater can outperform the non-cheater in terms of average reward, while remaining undetected by a trajectory-based detector.
+Although the setup is disadvantageous to the cheater, we further analyze that the cheater can outperform the non-cheater in terms of average reward, while remaining undetected by a trajectory-based detector.
 These results suggest that detecting adaptive cheaters may require more sophisticated approaches, such as utilizing behavior patterns observed across multiple episodes.

 While this work focuses on simple game environments, we believe it can be extended to more complex settings.
 First, it would be valuable to experiment with games that involve more intricate rules and strategic decision-making, such as FPS games or multiplayer environments.
 Studying cheater behavior and detector performance in multiplayer settings would provide more realistic and practical insights for building robust anti-cheat systems.
 To achieve this, it is necessary to develop a more efficient learning methodology than the current GDA-based approach to shorten the time required for policy training.
 In this regard, the theoretical analysis of the efficiency, stability, and convergence characteristics of the optimization process would be an important research direction.
 Next, it would be valuable to check how similar the simulated players are to the real-world players.
 Regarding this, we have made strong assumptions that both the cheater and non-cheater are single locally optimal players, and the cheater has access to the cheater probability from the detector.
 In practical scenarios, however, multiple non-optimal players exist, and only binary signals are available from the detector.
 It could produce a gap between the real and the simulation.
 Therefore, we plan to extend the framework to include multiple cheaters and non-cheaters at different levels of play, with binary feedback from the detector for a more realistic simulation.